edgedb/easy-edgedb/README.md

 }
 ```

-(This one might end up removed in a real game, or maybe it would become `type Lord extending PC` so player characters could choose to be a lord, thief, detective, etc. etc.)
+(We might remove this in a real game, or maybe it would become type Lord extending PC so player characters could choose to be a lord, thief, detective, etc. etc.)

 The `Lord` type uses the function [`contains`](https://www.edgedb.com/docs/edgeql/funcops/generic#function::std::contains) which returns `true` if the item we are searching for is inside the string, array, etc. It also uses `__subject__` which refers to the type itself: `__subject__.name` means `Person.name` in this case.
 [Here are some more examples](https://www.edgedb.com/docs/datamodel/constraints#constraint::std::expression) from the documentation of using `constraint expression on`.